Lolo French Antiques Guide to Experiencing the Real France

 We made new friends, took selfies in lavender fields, sunflower fields and random vineyards, and dined outdoors along various riverbanks and canals.
 We gaped in awe at the beautiful surroundings, living life comme il faut.

-Once we were done being “hard at work,” it was time to claim our own les grands vacance.
+Once we were done being “hard at work,” it was time to claim our own les grandes vacance.
 We hopped a short flight to Nantes from Montpellier and spent a fun-filled week with Laurent’s wonderful family.
 It was magical.

 There was tons of laughter, lots of story telling, despite my terrible French, and more delicious food!
 We shopped the local seafood and produce markets instead of antique markets.
 We ate langoustine straight out of the Atlantic and fresh vegetables right out of the garden.